 Special hosts at the conference will include Show Hope Founders, Mary Beth and Steven Curtis Chapman, along with Show Hope's Executive Director Kristin Parks.
-Long-time affiliate organizations and partners, including the Karyn Purvis Institute of Child Development at TCU and Empowered to Connect, will also be sharing teaching, insight, and practical application aimed at parents and families.
+Long-time affiliate organization and partner, the Karyn Purvis Institute of Child Development at TCU will also be sharing teaching, insight, and practical application aimed at parents and families.

-Host sites will have access to certificates of completion that adoptive and foster care families can submit to their respective agencies.
+On the conference Resource page, host sites will have access to certificates of completion that adoptive and foster care families can submit to their respective agencies.
 Professional continuing education will not be offered through Show Hope, but hosts will be able to submit information for approval with local or state accreditation organizations.